ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Anonymity networks such as Tor also present a mechanism for a client to anonymously retrieve a proof from an auditor or log.

+Even when using a privacy-preserving layer between the client and the log (or log cache) - certain observations may be made about an anonymous client or general user behavior depending on how proofs are fetched.
+For example, if a client fetched all proofs outstanding at once, a log would know that SCTs or STHs recieved around the same time are more likely to come from a particular client.
+This could potentially go so far as to correlate of activity at different times to a single client.
+In aggregate the data could reveal what sites are commonly visited together.
+HTTPS clients SHOULD use a strategy of proof fetching that attempts to obfuscate these patterns.
+A suggestion of such a policy can be found in {{proof-fetching-recommendations}}.

 Resolving either SCTs and STHs may result in errors.
 These errors may be routine downtime or other transient errors, or they may be indicative of an attack.
 Clients should follow the requirements and recommendations set forth in {#blocking-policy-response} when handling these errors in order to give the CT ecosystem the greatest chance of detecting and responding to a compromise.

 ### STH Pollination without Proof Fetching